arnausd23/chess-grandmaster/README.md

 ## ♟️ Step 3: Add Grandmaster summary

 On the profile page for a grandmaster that you created in step 2, add a clock that displays the amount of time since they were last online.
 The time since the user was active should be displayed as HH:MM:SS, and it should update every second.

+## Decisions
+- I decided to go with a infite scroll instead of a list since the API doesnt support pagination, so we cannot use query params to have state and load specific record ranges, and that UI looks better than a table.
+- I didn't add any E2E or any UI testing since I only tested the logic of hooks and API related files.
+- I decided to implement a retry mechanism to prevent too many request responses and refetch information, which might be an overkill for this excercise but it would be nice to have in a real world environment.